TosbackCgusBridge-Bot/CGUs-versions/Sencha/Privacy Policy.md

 *   SenchaDevs
 *   Search

-Sencha Home / Sencha Licensing / Privacy PolicyPrivacy Policy _Originally Published on January 24, 2004 | Modified and Effective on April 1, 2019_
+Sencha Home / Sencha Licensing / Privacy Policy_Originally Published on January 24, 2004 | Modified and Effective on April 1, 2019_

 Idera Inc., together with its United States subsidiaries, Assembla, Inc., AquaFold, Inc., CodeGear LLC, Embarcadero Technologies, Inc., Lansa, Inc., Precise Software Solutions, Inc., Ranorex, Inc., Sencha, Inc., Travis CI Corporation, Uptime Software, Inc., Webyog, Inc. and Whole Tomato Software, LLC (collectively, the “Company”), is committed to respecting and protecting the privacy of our customers, partners, webinars attendees and website visitors.
 Specifically, we do not sell, rent or trade email lists with other companies for marketing purposes.
 In this Privacy Statement we describe the Company’s privacy practices in relation to the use of the Company’s Websites (as defined below) and the related applications, services, products and programs offered by the Company (collectively, “Services”), as well as individuals’ choices regarding use, access and correction of personal information.